If the performance of the rental real estate market in Winston-Salem is anything like last year, 2021 should be great for investors.

 - The Diggs Gallery on the campus of Winston-Salem State University is billed as the cultural center of the city.

-- Wake Forest Baptist Medical Center is ranked as one of the top five hospitals in North Carolina.
+- Wake Forest Baptist Medical Center is ranked as one of the top hospitals in North Carolina.

 - Sports fans will love watching the Winston-Salem State University Rams and Wake Forest play their home games in the Triad.